 Cannabidiol gummies are a form of edible that is available for patients in a variety of shapes, flavors, and dosages.
 These gummies often taste delicious and offer a fun alternative in CBD treatment.
 You don’t have to worry about vaping or drinking a tincture.

 However, the duration of these effects is much longer compared to a tincture dose or vape ‘hit’.
 When smoking cannabidiol oil through a vape pen, the effects are instant but much shorter.
-Studies have shown that patients taking edibles are benefited by taking the medicine in a more natural way.
+Studies have shown that patients taking edibles are benefited from taking the medicine in a more natural way.

 Most reputable vendors will sell CBD gummies that are regularly tested to ensure that they have trace amounts of THC and are made from 100% industrial hemp.
 You want your CBD product to be completely natural, especially if you’re going to eat it.